 If you are very specific about the size, material, a style you can buy custom-made clothing too but at a bargain price throughout the island.
 Go wild with pre-manufactured clothing selection in Colombo, especially at Majestic city, uptown Kandy is 2 popular places where you get a large number of textile sellers.
 If you love to buy things in the street stalls head to Pettah.

 Whatever you buy in Sri Lanka, try to bargain in order to avoid the tourist price and avoid getting charged higher.
 You have to bring your bargaining skills when you are heading to the Sri Lankan shopping area.
 If you have any questions regarding your upcoming Sri Lanka trip, please contact us at email@example.com we are here to help!

 Buying Tea in Sri Lanka (Ceylon tea)

-Sri Lanka being an agricultural country, spices considered to be one of the most important products for the economy.
+Sri Lanka is an agricultural country, and spices are considered to be one of the most important products for the economy.
 Sri Lanka earns a large amount of its foreign exchange from the spice trade.
-One can buy the quality fresh spices during the shopping in Sri Lanka such as cardamom, cinnamon, pepper, vanilla etc. spices are widely used in the Sri Lankan kitchen to make a wide range of spicy foods and therefore spices can be bought any part of the country for very reasonable prices.
-Condiments and various other aromatic spices such as chilli powder, curry powder, turmeric, saffron, cinnamon, cloves, pepper and ginger can be bought in all grocery stores.
+One can buy quality fresh spices during shopping in Sri Lanka such as cardamom, cinnamon, pepper, vanilla, etc. spices are widely used in the Sri Lankan kitchen to make a wide range of spicy foods and therefore spices can be bought in any part of the country for very reasonable prices.
+Condiments and various other aromatic spices such as chilli powder, curry powder, turmeric, saffron, cinnamon, cloves, pepper, and ginger can be bought in all grocery stores.

 Duplication Road, Colombo

 Where a vast collection of men’s and women’s clothes are found together with shoes, bags, purses, and even toys are found.
-There are discounts stores here that sell designer items with its very low prices ever!.
+There are discount stores here that sell designer items at the very low prices ever!

 25 Utuwankanda, Mawanella